Notary Background Check: What Shows Up (And How To Pass)

 Regardless of the method chosen, running a background check on yourself beforehand is the easiest thing to do to ensure that the background check will be passed.
 If there are any mistakes on the background check they can be corrected early in order to prevent lengthy delays while individuals fix their background check.

-How To Pass Step #2: Background Check For Notary Disqualifiers (What Disqualifies You From Being A Notary)
+How To Pass Step #2: Background Check for Notary Disqualifiers (What Disqualifies You From Being a Notary)

 Another important step individuals can take as they prepare for a notary background check is to learn the list of disqualifying offenses and how the pass/fail system works for the background check.
 A typical background check will generally have a list of disqualifying offenses.
 If any of these offenses are found during the criminal history check, such as a conviction for a violent felony, the individual is automatically disqualified from consideration.
 The notary background check works in a similar way, but rather than just having a list of disqualifying offenses, there is also a point system.